asherbhs/asherbhs.github.io/apl-book/_sources/trees/parent-vectors.md

 # Parent Vectors

 At the end of the previous section we settled on the parent vector representation as the main representation of trees we will be using in this tutorial.
-To reiterate, to represent a tree on $n$ nodes, we associate each node with an index in `⍳n`, and create an $n$-element vector `parent` such that if a node `i` is a child of a node `j`, then `parent[i]=j`.
+To reiterate, to represent a tree of $n$ nodes, we associate each node with an index in `⍳n`, and create an $n$-element vector `parent` such that if a node `i` is a child of a node `j`, then `parent[i]=j`.

 We're going to use a slightly larger tree for the examples in this section: